Rcomian/STS/README.md

 The Portamento Slider,

 The Pitch Bend knob, 0 to 2 Volts

-2 -> 1 x 11 Switch:

-The 2 -> 1 x 11 Switch in a VC controled version of Southpole's Manual Switch, 'Abr'.
-11 switches so 2 of them covers the 22 switches on Illiad.
-Bottom position A, Top switch position a B.

 Hope you have as much fun using these as I had writing them.